trailblazer/trailblazer.github.io/index.md

   Test first
 </h4>

-By restructuring business code, application behavior can be tested more efficient with more unit and less integration tests.
+By restructuring business code, application behavior can be tested more efficiently with more unit and less integration tests.
 Trailblazer engineers enjoy the simplicity of testing and the speedup of the test suites.
 ~~~4
 <h4>
   <i class="fa fa-ship"></i>